 Since its founding in 1761, the Town of Hartford has been comprised of many settlements.
 Only five survive today: Hartford Village, Wilder, White River Junction, Quechee, and West Hartford.
 Dewey’s Mill Village vanished with the flood control project in 1950.
 Other hamlets have all but vanished, such as Centerville.
 Some have lost their community standing and remain as orphaned areas, such as Dothan/Jericho.
 Others have survived as historic places without shops, services or a post office, such as the Center of Town.

 The Garipay House

 The Garipay House, located at 1461 Maple Street in Hartford Village, is the home of the Hartford Historical Society.
-The house contains both the archives (except for some items stored at the Hartford Municipal Building in White River Jct.) and museum of the society.
+The house contains both the archives and museum of the society.
 This historic home was bequeathed to the Hartford Historical Society in 1994 by the late Loretta Michota Garipay.
 The building had been the Garipay family home for many years.

 The museum is open to the public, free of charge, Wednesday-Friday 9:00am-1:00pm, on the first Tuesday of each month (May to October) from 6:00 to 8:00 PM, and the second Sunday of each month (May to September) from 2:00 to 4:00 PM.
 Other hours are available by appointment.